CPS Case Statistics & Child Abuse Facts: 2023 Study (Abuse & Neglect)

 Child protective services gather and report much of their own data to various government agencies.
 The data that CPS is able to gather is most often related directly to foster care such as how many children enter foster care each year, the most common reasons children enter foster care, and the length that these children remain in foster care.

-Although things like child abuse background checks, as well as a teaching background check and a daycare background check, have helped lower the amount of abuse there are still tons of issues that need to be addressed.
+Although things like child abuse records checks, as well as a teaching and a daycare records check, have helped lower the amount of abuse there are still tons of issues that need to be addressed.

 When it comes to how many allegations of maltreatment were reported and investigated, CPS case statistics estimate that around 4.4 million reports of maltreatment were made and investigated by CPS caseworkers in 2019.
 The vast majority of these reports were made by individuals who are considered mandatory reporters.2